spinicist/QUIT/Docs/Developer.rst

 Developer
 =========

 Below are a few introductory notes for anyone who wants to compile QUIT from source or might be interested in contributing to QUIT.
-Although I hope that most QUIT code is fairly clear, the following is provided to give a high-level overview of how most QUIT programs are structured.
+Although I hope that most QUIT code is fairly clear, the following is provided to give a high-level overview of how most QUIT commands are structured.

 Basic Requirements
 ------------------